tudorcebere/test-attacks-repository-ui/README.md

-# deployments-registry-ui
+# privacy-attacks-ui
-Front-end for the Differential Privacy Deployments Registry
+Front-end for the Privacy Attacks Repository

-Shared development practices and architectural goals will make the Differential Privacy Deployments Registry a sustainable community project.
+Shared development practices and architectural goals will make the Privacy Attacks Repository a sustainable community project.

 ## Development practices